TabbyML/.github/profile/README.md

 We rely on many Generative AI productivity tools internally:
 1. Documents are created with help of Notion AI.
 2. Logo is created using Midjourney.

+## 💬 Chat with us
+Reserve a slot at [Calendly](https://calendly.com/tabby_ml/chat-with-tabbyml) to book our office hours.